phrase/i18n-beginner-tutorial-rails/README.md

 languages](https://github.com/Khaleesicodes/github_students_package/blob/master/assets/language.png)

-# Connecting the project to phraseapp
+# Connecting the project to Phrase
 ## Install the Phrase CLI
-  Run the following commands in your terminal
+  Run the following commands in your Terminal
   1. `$brew tap phrase/brewed`
   2. `$brew install phraseapp`

 ## Phrase CLI Setup
-  Run the following commands in your terminal
+  Run the following commands in your Terminal
-  1. `phraseapp init`
+  1. `$phraseapp init`
-  2. Then you will be ask to provide an access token, which  you can create in the Phrase UI and copy paste it to your terminal
+  2. You will then be asked to provide an access token, which  you can create in the Phrase UI and copy/paste it into your Terminal
-  3. Follow further instrudctions to setup a new project or choose an already existing project.
+  3. Follow further instructions to setup a new project or choose an already existing project.
-  4. When you get asked for the path just press enter, in our case the CLI already got the right path.
+  4. When you get asked for the path just press enter, in our case the CLI already has got the right path.
   5. All done?!
 Run your first `$phraseapp push`
   6. Play around in the Phrase UI and get all the changes with `$phraseapp pull`